ajleeson/research_blog/_posts/2024-08-26-2layer-vol-and-DO.md

-## Two-layer Volume and DO Budget in 5 Inlets
+## Two-layer Volume and DO Budgets in 5 Inlets

 This week I finished two-layer volume and DO budgets in 5 terminal inlets.
 They are listed below, along with their average Aug/Sep bottom DO concentrations in parentheses:
 - Lynch Cove (0.0 mg/L)